Production function estimation using subjective expectations data: Production Function Estimation Using Firms' Expectations

 Given the range of existing production function estimation methods, we emphasize three aspects that distinguish our NPR estimation algorithm.

-First, unlike the widely-used proxy variable approaches of \citet{olley_dynamics_1996}, \citet{levinsohn_estimating_2003} and \citet{ackerberg_identification_2015} (henceforth OP, LP and ACF respectively), it does not require that firm decisions be optimal.\footnote{In the standard models, assumptions over the information set and optimality of input choices generate the key econometric assumptions that the input demand equation is strictly monotonic in productivity and invertible (so there is only one scalar persistent unobservable).
-Whereas we do not impose those, it is nonetheless possible to include optimality conditions among the moments used in estimation if one so desires.} To see this note that the $\Psi$ function in equation (\ref{eq:moment1}) plays a role analogous to the function $\Phi$ used by OP to represent firms' investment policy, or LP and ACF to represent firms' material input choice.
-In OP, LP and ACF, $\Phi$ is a function of current inputs used to control for current $\omega$.
-The success of this approach therefore hinges on the existence of a monotonic relationship between contemporaneous productivity and inputs, which is typically assumed with recourse to models of optimal firm behaviour that imply such relationships are monotonic and increasing.
+First, unlike the widely-used proxy variable approaches of OP, LP and ACF, NPR does not require that firm input decisions be invertible.\footnote{In standard models, assumptions over the information set and optimality of input choices generate the key econometric assumptions that the input demand equation is strictly monotonic in productivity and thus invertible when there is one scalar persistent unobservable.
+That said, even if the decision rules are not the solution to an optimization problem, as long as invertibility holds one can generate a proxy for $\omega$.
+This invertibility fails if not all determinants of the firm's decision are observed by the econometrician.
+We see it as an advantage of our approach that we impose assumptions on a primitive object rather than an equilibrium outcome.} To see this note that the $\Psi$ function in equation (\ref{eq:moment1}) plays a role analogous to the proxy function used by OP and obtained from firms' investment policy, or by LP and ACF where it is obtained from firms' material input choice.
+In OP, LP and ACF, this proxy function $\Phi$ (using ACF's notation) is a function of current inputs used to control for current $\omega$.
+The success of this approach therefore hinges on the existence of a monotonic relationship between contemporaneous productivity and inputs, which is typically assumed with recourse to models of optimal firm behavior that imply such relationships are monotonic (though it may still hold even if decision rules are not the solution to an optimization problem).
 NPR, by contrast, requires the assumption that firms' expectations align with the true production technology but allows one to remain agnostic about how firms make their input decisions.\footnote{While the NPR algorithm requires firms' expectations align with the true production technology, the moment condition of equation (\ref{eq:moment1}) may still yield a consistent estimator for $\beta$ in contexts where this does not hold owing to bias in firms' expectations.
-This is discussed in section \ref{subsect:method_bias}.} As confirmed by the Monte Carlo simulations discussed in section \ref{sect:montecarlo}, this distinction means NPR remains consistent when firms' decisions are subject to optimization error or when there are additional unobservable variables influencing input decision, whereas other proxy variable methods do not.\footnote{This feature also favours NPR over `index number' methods discussed by \citet{van_biesebroeck_robustness_2007}, such as those proposed by \citet{solow_technical_1957} and \citet{hall_relation_1988}, which derive equations expressing production function parameters as functions of observables under the assumption of optimal firm behaviour.}
+This is discussed in subsection \ref{subsect:method_bias}.} As confirmed by the Monte Carlo simulations discussed in Section \ref{sect:montecarlo}, this distinction means NPR remains consistent when firms' decisions are subject to optimization error or when there are additional unobservable variables influencing input decision, whereas other proxy variable methods do not.\footnote{This feature also favors NPR over `index number' methods discussed by \citet{van_biesebroeck_robustness_2007}, such as those proposed by \citet{solow_technical_1957} and \citet{hall_relation_1988}, which derive equations expressing production function parameters as functions of observables under the assumption of optimal firm behavior.} Some papers have extended proxy methods to include additional variables to the law of motion for $\omega$, such as \citet{de_loecker_markups_2012} and \citet{eslava_2024}.